 Looking for a good learn Japanese podcast?
 Good on ya mate.
+Some people learn with textbooks.
+Others get a Japanese learning program.
+And, podcasts help too!
 Here, you’ll find the 7 best Podcasts on iTunes.
 Now, podcast lessons are a great way to…

 - improve your listening skills